-Where function oversight is not delegated to a committee, the oversight function is carried out directly by the PMC Board member who is the key function holder.
+Where function oversight is not delegated to a committee, the oversight function is carried out directly by the senior manager who is the key function holder.
 The responsible individual reports and escalates any issues to the Chief Risk Officer, the PMC Governance Committee or directly to the PMC Board as required.